What is Regulation 14?

 Increase Glazing Visibility

-The application of decorative window film or manifestation can also help to achieve compliancy by increasing the visibility of the high risk glazing.
+The application of decorative window film or manifestation can also help to achieve compliance by increasing the visibility of the high risk glazing.
 It may be in the form of broken or solid lines, patterns, or company logos.

 How can ARC Window Films help me to achieve Regulation 14 compliancy?